Semiparametric Conditional Factor Models in Asset Pricing: Empirical Analysis

-The share of both time-series and cross-sectional variation in returns that is attributable to the common factors, as evidenced by the $R^2$ measures reported in the right-side panels of Figure \ref{Fig: Empirical5}, is similar across the different model specifications.
-More importantly, in Figure \ref{Fig: Empirical5}, we document that all the reported $R^2$ measures decline starting in 1970, reach their trough in the mid-1990s, and then continue to rise until the end of our sample in 2014.
-This observation is consistent with the findings in \citet{Campbell2001have} and \citet{Campbell2022idiosyncratic}: \citet{Campbell2001have} document that there has been a noticeable increase in firm-level volatility from 1962 to 1997; extending this analysis until the year 2021, \citet{Campbell2022idiosyncratic} find that the idiosyncratic volatility declined after spiking in 1999-2000.
+Taking advantage of the fact that our regressed-PCA method does not require a large time dimension ($T$), we perform subsample analyses using five-year intervals starting in January 1970.
+Figure \ref{Fig: Empirical6} presents the key results.
+The left panel shows that average pricing errors (measured by $\|a\|^2$) under the nonlinear specifications are significantly smaller than those under the linear specification.
+For the linear case, average pricing errors are the highest during the initial subsample period (1970-1974), decline over time, rise again during the equity market ``boom'' of the 1990s, peak in the early 2000s, and then drop sharply.
+Under the nonlinear specifications, the patterns differ somewhat, with average pricing errors spiking around 1990-1994 and subsequently decreasing to levels comparable to those in the linear case by the end of the sample period.
+This decline may reflect the growing prevalence of quantitative investing, which reduces mispricing by exploiting characteristic-related anomalies, as suggested by \citet{McLeanPontiff_DoesAcademic_2016} and \citet{Greenetal_Characteristics_2017}.

-We plot the estimated coefficients with which the characteristics enter the {\em alpha} function in different subsample periods with ten factors for six important characteristics under the linear model with 36 characteristics in Figure \ref{Fig: Empirical6}.
-From the figure, we can conclude that the coefficients for ``market capitalization", ``book-to-market ratio" and ``momentum" are significantly different from zero in almost all of the subsample periods.
-The signs of associated coefficients are consistent with the traditional views in \citet{FamaFrench_Commonrisk_1993} and \citet{FamaFrench_FiveFactor_2015}.
-In parallel with the results in Figure \ref{Fig: Empirical5}, the magnitude of respective coefficients is significantly larger during 1995-2004 compared to other subsample periods, indicating that there is more substantial mispricing associated with these characteristics during that time period.
-At the same time, the ``investment" and ``profitability" characteristics are not statistically significantly associated with {\em alpha} across different sample periods, suggesting that they capture exposure to common sources of risk.
+The right panel of Figure \ref{Fig: Empirical6} illustrates the proportion of time-series and cross-sectional variation in stock returns explained by common factors (measured by $R^{2}_{f,T,N}$ and $R^{2}_{f,N,T}$), which appears similar across model specifications.
+Notably, all the reported $R^2$ measures decline from 1970, reach a trough in the mid-1990s, and then steadily rise until the sample ends in 2014.
+This observation aligns with the empirical findings: \citet{Campbell2001have} document a noticeable increase in firm-level volatility between 1962 and 1997; while extending this analysis to 2021, \citet{Campbell2022idiosyncratic} find that idiosyncratic volatility declined after peaking in 1999-2000.
+Similar trends are evident in the out-of-sample fit measures shown in Figure \ref{Fig: Emprical_apd22}.